jonascarpay/apecs/tutorials/RTS.md

 Here we see `cimapM_`, note the extra `i`, which gives both the read component, and the current entity.
 We then check whether or not it has a `Selected` component.
 `exists :: Entity c -> System w ()` checks to see if the entity has a certain component.
-We could emulate this with `get`, but this is more general and usually faster.
+We could emulate this with `get`, but this is, like `resetStore`, more general and usually faster.
 Because the entities we iterate over are only guaranteed to have a `Position`, their type is `Entity Position`.
 To check whether or not they are `Selected`, we need to explicitly cast them.
 If you were to call `exists` with an `Entity (Position, Velocity)`, it'd tell you whether or not that entity has both a `Position` and `Velocity`.